Helping Your Kids Watch What They Eat

 • Move the healthy food to the front of the shelf at eye level.

-• The hand is the ideal measuring tool for children, teens and adults.
+The hand is the ideal measuring tool to help children, teens and adults gauge portion size.

-• A child-size portion of meat should fit in in his or her palm.
+• A child-size portion of meat should fit in his or her palm.

 • A serving of whole-grain carbs, fruit, veggies and yogurt should be about the size of the child’s fist.